Malamente: Live performances

-"Malamente" was performed for the first time at the Sónar music festival, held at the Fira de Montjuïc on 15 June of that year.
-A couple weeks later, Rosalía presented it again at the Festival Cultura Inquieta held in the city of Getafe, near Madrid.
-At the end of July, "Malamente" was performed at the Plaza de Quintana in Santiago de Compostela and at Starlite Festival in Marbella, where she opened for Rozalén.
-On 5 September, the singer served as the opening act for Juanes at the Hollywood Bowl.
-A week later, Rosalía presented "Malamente" for the first time in Miami to celebrate her five Latin Grammy nominations.
-At the end of September, Rosalía performed at the Flamenco Biennial in Seville, where she played the theme.
-On 16 October, the Barcelonian went on the BBC program Later... with Jools Holland, where she sang "Malamente" and "Pienso en tu mirá".
-A day later, Rosalía offered a concert at the Village Underground in London, where she returned to perform the song for the second time.
-On 31 October 2018 she performed "Malamente" in front of 11,000 people at a free concert brought by Red Bull at the Plaza de Colón, in Madrid.
-Two days later she performed the song again at Los 40 Music Awards.
-On 4 November, Rosalía performed the song at the 2018 MTV Europe Music Awards gala, held in the city of Bilbao.
+"Malamente" was performed in a great quantity of festivals and award shows during its promotion period.
+Its first performance happened at Sónar music festival, held at the Fira de Montjuïc on 15 June 2018.
+Rosalía later performed at Festival Cultura Inquieta in Getafe, near Madrid, at the Flamenco Biennial in Seville, and in Santiago de Compostela.
+She also served as the opening act for Rozalén at Starlite Festival, in Marbella and for Juanes at the Hollywood Bowl, in Los Angeles.
+In September, Rosalía presented "Malamente" for the first time in Miami to celebrate her five Latin Grammy nominations.

+Televised performances of "Malamente" include an appearance on BBC program Later... with Jools Holland, where she sang "Malamente" and "Pienso en tu mirá".
+On 31 October 2018 she offered a free concert sponsored by Red Bull at the Plaza de Colón, in Madrid in front of 11,000 people.
+It was livestreamed through YouTube.
+Two days later she performed "Malamente" at LOS40 Music Awards and, on 4 November, at the 2018 MTV Europe Music Awards gala, in Bilbao.
 On 11 November, she performed "Malamente" at Casa Patas, Madrid, an iconic place for flamenco artists and lovers.
 On 15 November, she performed the song at the 2018 Latin Grammys ceremony in Las Vegas.

+"Malamente" was included in the setlist of her Mal Querer Tour (2019) and in the Motomami World Tour (2022).

 Music video

 The music video for the song was released simultaneously with the single on digital platforms.
 It was directed and produced by the company Canada, marking the third time that they worked with the Spanish singer after videos for "De plata" and "Aunque es de noche", and filmed simultaneously with the "Pienso en tu Mirá" video.

 Marked by its poetic symbolism, the video is considered a "visual poem" interpreted as omens for the failure of a love relationship.
 The imagery includes a man in a typical Holy Week capirote riding a skateboard with nails, which spawned a certain controversy for its religious implications, or Rosalía riding a motorbike that is bullfought by a man in a white studio set.
 Other alternated scenes show Rosalía dancing inside the back of a truck or being hit by a car.
-The music video was filmed between Barcelona, Badalona, Barberà del Vallès and l'Hospitalet de Llobregat and despicts Rosalia in the industrial zone of the city, recreating the constant truck traffic and industries that there are in her hometown Sant Esteve Sesrovires.
+The music video was filmed between Barcelona, Badalona, Barberà del Vallès and l'Hospitalet de Llobregat and depicts Rosalia in the industrial zone of the city, recreating the constant truck traffic and industries that there are in her hometown Sant Esteve Sesrovires.

 "Malamente" was nominated for three UK Video Music Awards out of which won two: Best Pop Video and Best Direction.
 The video also received nominations for Best Music Video at the Latin Grammy Awards and Video of the Year at the Premio Lo Nuestro 2019.